NagisaZj/MetaCURE-Public/readme.md

 # MetaCURE: Meta Reinforcement Learning with Empowerment-Driven Exploration

-This repository is the official implementation of [MetaCURE: Meta Reinforcement Learning with Empowerment-Driven Exploration].
+This repository is the official implementation of [MetaCURE: Meta Reinforcement Learning with Empowerment-Driven Exploration], which has been accepted by ICML 2021.
 Please create an issue if you have any problems!

 ## Requirements